-How To Write A Sermon Step by Step: I have been writing weekly sermons for nearly three decades now.
-In the beginning, I found writing sermons hard work.
-However, over time I have developed a routine that has helped me write sermons with ease.
+How To Write A Sermon Step by Step: I have been writing weekly sermons for nearly three decades now and I have never found sermon writing easy.
+However, I have developed a weekly routine that has made sermon writing easier and enjoyable.

-I teach homiletics to Bible students and they often ask me about the steps that I take to write a weekly sermon or sermons for my congregation.
+I teach homiletics to students and they often ask me about the steps that I take to write weekly sermons for my congregation.
 I have penned those thoughts below and I regularly share them with potential preachers.
+The key to any good sermon is preparation and these seven steps help me to prepare well on a weekly basis.

 How To Write A Sermon Step by Step